OliverinMelb/openvsx/Publishing-Extensions.md

 ## How to Publish an Extension

-This guide describes publishing to the public registry at [open-vsx.org](https://open-vsx.org), which is now managed by the [Eclipse Foundation](https://www.eclipse.org/) ([see the announcement](https://blogs.eclipse.org/post/brian-king/open-vsx-registry-under-new-management)).
+This guide describes publishing to the public registry at [open-vsx.org](https://open-vsx.org/), which is now managed by the [Eclipse Foundation](https://www.eclipse.org/) ([see the announcement](https://blogs.eclipse.org/post/brian-king/open-vsx-registry-under-new-management)).

 Similar steps may apply to registries that are hosted elsewhere, but make sure to pass the correct URL to the [ovsx](https://www.npmjs.com/package/ovsx) tool.

+If you are the author of the extension you wish to publish, proceed with the steps below.
+If you are not the author, we suggest you first reach out to the author with an issue in their GitHub repo to request that they publish their extension to [open-vsx.org](https://open-vsx.org/).
+We've drafted a [template](https://github.com/open-vsx/publish-extensions/blob/master/docs/external_contribution_request.md) with suggested content for the issue.

 #### 1. Create an Eclipse account